elementor/elementor/docs/assets/dev/js/editor/document/elements/readme.md

     } );
     ```
     Result: ![empty-column](./_images/empty-column.png)
     Now, in order to create the widget, we need a column.
-There are two ways to access the column:
+There are two ways to access the automatically created column, depends on the context.
+When the section's container instance is available, we can simply access its children:
     ```javascript
     const eColumn = eSection.children[ 0 ];
     ```